 If you might believe that you can use only beans to prepare chili, you’re wrong.
 There are fantastic bean substitutes for chili, which we shall explore as you read further.

-If you’re looking for a chili bean substitute that cooks faster, any of these options will do.
+If you’re looking for a replacement for chili beans that cooks faster, any of these options will do.
 Lentils are native to the Mediterranean area and split peas from Southwestern Asia, but both can be used interchangeably.
 You only have to cook 3/4 cup of any in a large pot of chili for as long as you should.

 Another option is to boil them ahead of time and add the chili towards the end of your cooking.
 However, they might not be the best option if you’re trying to reduce your carb intake.
 Though they might be easier to digest, they still contain phytic acid like beans.

 One bean substitute for chili that would make your dish exceptional is tofu.
 This dish first appeared in Chinese Han over 2000 years ago during Prince Liu An’s time.
-Later on, during the Nara period, it moved to Japan, where it remains a popular dish.
+Later on, during the Nara period, it moved to Japan, which remains a popular dish.

 Using tofu in chili makes the other ingredients pop because it has no taste of its own.
 It’s also great because it has fewer carbs than other substitutes for beans.
 On the other hand, if you have a hard time digesting beans, you might find it hard to digest tofu.